websights

 Mesh Sensitivity Analysis

-The Subsonic meshing algorithm with hexahedral cells was used to generate the mesh.
+The Multi-purpose meshing algorithm with hexahedral cells was used to generate the mesh.
 Multiple levels of fineness, from fineness levels 2 to 8, were used to perform the mesh sensitivity analysis.
 To correlate the data from different time steps of the surface pressure points on the rectangular box to the experimental data, a Pearson Correlation was performed.
 The results of the Pearson Correlation can be seen in Table 1 and Figure 3 below.

 Mesh LevelNumber of CellsP1P2P3P4P5P6P7P8Average